 Get full details on home-buying options, realtor and banking information on our buying a home in B.C. page.

 The following resources are available to members of the UBC community:

-- UBC Okanagan’s Welcome and Relocation Centre – Helps with the smooth transition of new faculty, staff and their families who have relocated from outside Kelowna into the UBC community and Okanagan neighbourhoods.
-Visit the on-campus office in Office Modular (OM) 1, at the end of the bus loop, or contact Jacky Ivans at 250 807 8928.
+- UBC Okanagan’s Welcome and Relocation Centre – Helps with the smooth transition of new faculty, staff and their families who have relocated from outside Kelowna into the UBC community and Okanagan neighborhoods.
+Contact Jacky Ivans at 250-807-8928.

 Relocation fact sheets have been provided, below, but please contact our Relocation and Benefits Associate for more information:

 - North Kelowna and area